Getting to the Vaccine Sites:

 - Ages 12 and older.
 Bring photo ID.
 Minors must be accompanied by a parent or guardian.

-Please print and fill out these two forms and bring them with you to the vaccine site on Miner's Road.
+Please print and fill out these two forms and bring them with you to your vaccine location.

 If you don't have access to a printer or computer, these forms will be handed to you as you check-in at the vaccine site.